 - Preparing presentations to help people understand a difficult issue

 - Taking good notes

 - Bringing sign-in sheets and entering new contacts in mailing list

 - Helping get the word out

-The GCC Board comprises nine positions described in our bylaws who each serve up to a two year term (although we only ask a one-year commitment).
+The GCC Board manages the day to day activities and program of the community council.
 The board decides what should be done at membership meetings, proposes GCC positions to take to a membership meeting for a vote, decides priorities and directions forward.
 In practice, the board often do a lot of the work to plan meetings and other volunteer activities described on this page.
 When we have an active, enthusiastic board, we get a lot done.

-Board positions are defined in the bylaws, but the actual duties are flexible and negotiable among board members.
+Current board positions are defined in the bylaws, but the actual duties are flexible and negotiable among board members, and may be updated over the coming year.
 Defined positions include: